minrag/minRAG/README.md

 <a href="./README.md">English</a> | <a href="./README.zh-CN.md">简体中文</a>
 ## Introduction
-minRAG is a RAG system that starts from scratch, aiming for ultimate simplicity and power, with no more than 10,000 lines of code, no installation required, and double-click to launch.
+minRAG is a RAG system built from scratch, pursuing extreme simplicity and power, with no more than 10,000 lines of code.
+It supports AI platforms such as OpenAI, Gitee AI, Baidu Qianfan, and Tencent Cloud LKE, and can be launched with a double-click without installation.

 It uses FTS5 to implement BM25 full-text search and Vec for vector search.
-It has implemented components such as MarkdownConverter,DocumentSplitter,OpenAIDocumentEmbedder,SQLiteVecDocumentStore,OpenAITextEmbedder,VecEmbeddingRetriever,FtsKeywordRetriever,DocumentChunkReranker,PromptBuilder,OpenAIChatMemory,OpenAIChatGenerator,ChatMessageLogStore and Pipeline, supporting pipeline settings and extensions.
+It has implemented components such as MarkdownConverter, DocumentSplitter, OpenAIDocumentEmbedder, SQLiteVecDocumentStore, OpenAITextEmbedder, VecEmbeddingRetriever, FtsKeywordRetriever, DocumentChunkReranker, PromptBuilder, OpenAIChatMemory, OpenAIChatGenerator, ChatMessageLogStore, and Pipeline, supporting pipeline settings and extensions.

+## Supported Platforms
+migRAG implements the OpenAI standard protocol, so all platforms compatible with OpenAI can be used.
+Since there is no unified standard for reranker, the base_url in the component parameters needs to be filled with the complete path.

-The default AI platform is [Gitee AI](https://ai.gitee.com), with 100 free daily call credits.
+The default AI platform is Gitee AI, which offers 100 free calls per day.
+- For the AI platform base_url in the registration or settings page, fill in https://ai.gitee.com/v1.
+- For the AI platform api_key in the registration or settings page, fill in a free or paid token.
-- OpenAITextEmbedder uses the bge-m3 model by default.
+- OpenAITextEmbedder defaults to using the bge-m3 model.
-- DocumentChunkReranker uses the bge-reranker-v2-m3 model by default.
+- GiteeDocumentChunkReranker component parameters: {"base_url":"https://ai.gitee.com/api/serverless/bge-reranker-v2-m3/rerank","model":"bge-reranker-v2-m3"}.
-- OpenAIChatGenerator uses the DeepSeek-V3 model by default.
+- OpenAIChatGenerator is recommended to use the DeepSeek-V3 model.

+Support for Tencent Cloud LKE Knowledge Engine:
+- For the AI platform base_url in the registration or settings page, fill in SecretId, or configure in component parameters {"SecretId":"xxx"}.
+- For the AI platform api_key in the registration or settings page, fill in SecretKey, or configure in component parameters {"SecretKey":"xxx"}.
+- LKETextEmbedder and LKEDocumentEmbedder default to using the lke-text-embedding-v1 model.
+- LKEDocumentChunkReranker defaults to using the lke-reranker-base model.
+- OpenAIChatGenerator connects via OpenAI SDK, with component parameters configured as {"base_url":"https://api.lkeap.cloud.tencent.com/v1","api_key":"xxx","model":"deepseek-v3"}.

+Support for Baidu Qianfan platform:
+- For the AI platform base_url in the registration or settings page, fill in https://qianfan.baidubce.com/v2.
+- For the AI platform api_key in the registration or settings page, fill in a permanently valid API Key.
+- OpenAITextEmbedder and OpenAIDocumentEmbedder default to using the bge-large-zh model with 1024 dimensions.
+- DocumentChunkReranker component parameters: {"base_url":"https://qianfan.baidubce.com/v2/rerankers","model":"bce-reranker-base"}.
+OpenAIChatGenerator is recommended to use the deepseek-v3 model.

 ## Development Environment
 minRAG uses ```https://github.com/wangfenjin/simple``` as the FTS5 full-text search extension.
 The compiled libsimple file is placed in the ```minragdatadir/extensions``` directory.
 If minRAG fails to start and reports an error connecting to the database, please check if the libsimple file is correct.
 If you need to recompile libsimple, please refer to https://github.com/wangfenjin/simple.